jsbin/learn/public/help/free-preview-expired.md

-# Why do full previews expired?
+# Why do full previews expire?

 When you visit a shared bin URL you might see this message across the top: